 Map Your Data

-After you upload your list, you will be brought to the Field Mapping page.
-Your phone number header will automatically map to Klaviyo's Phone Number property, which you can verify here.
+After you select your list, you will be brought to the Field Mapping page.
+Your phone number header will automatically map to Klaviyo's Phone Number property.

 If you uncheck the SMS Consent Timestamp box during the mapping process, you will be able to upload your list of contacts successfully, but won't be able to text these contacts until the SMS Consent Timestamp field has been added.